pegjs/pegjs/README.md

   * [Google Group](http://groups.google.com/group/pegjs)
   * [Twitter](http://twitter.com/peg_js)

 PEG.js is developed by [David Majda](http://majda.cz/) ([@dmajda](http://twitter.com/dmajda)).
 You are welcome to contribute code.
 Unless your contribution is really trivial you should get in touch with me first — this can prevent wasted effort on both sides.
-You can send code both as patch or GitHub pull request.
+You can send code both as a patch or a GitHub pull request.

 Note that PEG.js is still very much work in progress.
 There are no compatibility guarantees until version 1.0.